BPSAPTHAMI/LIC1/diff_amp.md

 In the above circuits:
 - M1and M2 are the two MOSFETs that make up the differential pair.
 - Vin1 and Vin2are the two input signals (differential inputs).
-- Rss is the tail current source, which sets the total current for both MOSFETs.
+- Iss is the tail current source, which sets the total current for both MOSFETs.
 - Rd are the load resistors connected at the drains of the MOSFETs.
 - The output is typically taken from the drain of either M1 or M2.
 - Vdd is the supply voltage.